tfausak/advent-of-code/2018/19/README.txt

 - The instruction pointer is 6, so the instruction seti 9 0 5 stores 9 into register 5.
 The instruction pointer is incremented, causing it to point outside the program, and so the program ends.

 What value is left in register 0 when the background process halts?

+--- Part Two ---

+A new background process immediately spins up in its place.
+It appears identical, but on closer inspection, you notice that this time, register 0 started with the value 1.

+What value is left in register 0 when this new background process halts?